 While sun exposure is crucial for the production of Vitamin D, too much of it can make your skin to dry out.
 When such happens, your skin will overcompensate by increasing its oil production.
 This produces a greasy, oily skin that causes frequent breakouts and clogged pores.

-3. You Use the Wrong Technique When Washing Your Face.
+3. Practicing Wrong Technique While Washing Your Face

 Washing your face seems easy, right?
 You just wet your skin, rub on some cleanser, and dry it.
 If your objective is to freshen up or remove makeup, this method might work.
 However, if you want to prevent acne breakouts, you need to adjust your technique.